merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 &nbsp;&nbsp;20,000,000,000

 ## SparkPoint Token Usage
 SparkPoint Token (SRK) is the SparkPoint digital coin based ERC-20 token standard following the Ethereum Blockchain.
-SRK is designed to power the four different platforms in the SparkPoint Ecosystem, viz., SparkX, SparkPlace, SparkPlay & SparkRoom being the digital wallet, e-commerce platform, crypto-gaming platform & e-learning portal respectively.
+SRK is designed to power the four different platforms in the SparkPoint Ecosystem, viz., SparkX, SparkPlace, SparkPlay & SparkLearn being the digital wallet, e-commerce platform, crypto-gaming platform & e-learning portal respectively.

 It is the fundamental component that gives life to the SparkPoint Ecosystem.
 Anyone can participate and do business in the different platform by purchasing SRK in the market.
 With growing number of users and traders using the platform, there will be a higher demand for the token.
 As the number of SRK tokens are limited, higher demand with a shorter supply and development of SparkPoint decentralized ecosystem will continuously result to appreciation of SRK token value in the market.